xmos/lib_camera/tests/README.rst

 .. note::
   1. Hardware tests require `xscope_fileio` to be installed.
-  2. Run the following commands from the `fwk_camera` top level.
+  2. Run the following commands from the `lib_camera` top level.

 Run unit tests (xrun or xsim)
 -----------------------------